 I am also certified by the Missouri Department of Elementary and Secondary Education as a substitute teacher, and as an adult education instructor.
 I am constantly engaging my community and utilizing and sharing my many talents in collaboration with others.
 If you are looking for a dynamic presenter, facilitator, moderator or instructor, I am available for seminars, workshops, presentations, and public speaking events.
 If you are looking for a writer or researcher, I would be happy to meet with you to learn about your projects and proposals.

 The floral picture that you see on this page is a beautiful arrangement given to me by one of my former students (she was in the second grade).
-It reminds me that our world is changing, and especially when children interact with teachers who respect and care about them deeply.
+It reminds me that our world is changing for the better, and especially when children interact with teachers who respect and care about them deeply.
 I believe that when children are seen, heard, and valued by the adults and teachers around them, it benefits us all.
 And, I believe that when children (and adults) see themselves in teachers who care about them, they will learn to care about themselves and others.

 I have been writing for many years, but I didn’t truly embrace the fact that I was much of a writer until 2003, when someone else recognized it and told the public, on a local radio show, that “Annalise is an excellent writer.”
 At the time, that someone was my boss and soon to be good friend, Benjamin Swan.
 Today, Ben Swan is a retired Massachusetts lawmaker.
 We are still good friends to this day.
 At the time that he made that statement about me, I was sitting in as the co-host of “The Black Love Experience,” which still airs to this day on WTCC-FM in Springfield, Massachusetts.
 It startled me to hear it, but, indeed it struck me that writing has been central to every job that I have ever had, and that was especially the case when I was an ordained minister in the United Methodist Church.